-Miladinovic has experience in martial arts and ballistics training since a child.
+Miladinovic has experience in martial arts and ballistics training since his childhood.

-In 1990, Miladinovic was in Yugoslavia during its transition to democracy.
+In 1990, Miladinovic was in Yugoslavia during its transition from communism to multi-party, constitutional, representative republics.
 As a result, he witnessed human rights denial of Krajina Serbs, whereby the fascist symbols during the holocaust re-emerged and Serbs were removed from Croatia’s constitution.
-This led Krajina Serbs to invoke the UN right to self-determination and formed a self-government, which seceded from Croatian control.
+This led Krajina Serbs to invoke the UN right to self-determination and formed a self-government, which seceded from Croatia's control.

 Twenty years later, a Life member and recruiter for the National Rifle Association of America, and a member of the Gun Owners of America, Miladinovic advocated in the U.S. for Canadians to be equal before the law.

-Miladinovic ran for Kitchener mayor in the recent 2014 municipal elections on the platform:
+Miladinovic ran for Kitchener mayor in the 2014 municipal elections on the platform:

 • increasing revenue without increasing taxes;

 • increasing Kitchener housing and modify existing housing for those with mobility issues.